 The goal of the International Scouting Committee is to help Heart of America Scouts participate in these events.
 World Jamborees, national jamborees in many countries, camp staff exchanges, troop and Venturer high adventure trips, Citizenship in the World MB, Jamboree on the Internet, Kandersteg, and many more programs offer a gateway to International Scouting opportunities.
 This committee will provide information, contacts, program guidance and assistance, and resources to help both units and individuals interested in an International Scouting experience.

-HOAC to Host Five International Camp Staff Members in 2013
+HOAC plans for five International Camp Staff Members in 2014

 Requirements & Expectations of Hosting an International Camp Staff Member